Trap of Feature Diversity in the Learning of MLPs: Double descent

+In this section, we aim to discuss the learning-sticking problem in the learning of MLPs.
+In fact, this problem appears in various DNNs, including MLPs, CNNs, and RNNs, when the task is difficult enough.
+In this paper, we just take the MLP as an example for discussion without loss of generality.
+Explaining and solving the occasional sticking of the training of MLPs are of significant values on different tasks.
+Specifically, previous studies simply owed the learning-sticking problem to the difficulty of the training task and solved this problem by heuristically applying some optimization tricks.
+They have no insightful analysis or theoretically supported solutions.
+In comparison, our study explains the learning-sticking problem as the first phase with an infinite length.
+Moreover, we theoretically explain mechanisms of several heuristic solutions to the learning-sticking problem.

+To this end, the learning-sticking problem can be solved based on our study, as shown in Figure ~\ref{supp:rebuttal}.
+Specifically, we trained a 9-layer MLP on the CIFAR-10 dataset, where each layer of the MLP had 512 neurons and its initial weights were sample from { $ \mathcal{N}(0,\gamma_1\sigma_{var}^{2})$} ({ $\gamma_1 =0.1$}).
+We observed that the training of the MLP got stuck (orange curve).
+According to our study, the technique of increasing the variance of initial weights can shorten the first phase, thereby solving the learning-sticking problem.
+To this end, we trained another 9-layer MLP, and the only difference from the previous MLP is that the variance of initial weights was increased to { $\gamma_2\sigma_{var}^{2}$} ({ $\gamma_2 =1$}).
+Figure \ref{supp:rebuttal}(a) shows that the first phase is shortened by increasing the variance of initial weights (another MLP in the blue curve), thereby the learning-sticking problem is solved.

+Actually, far beyond solving the learning-sticking problem, the two-phase phenomenon of MLPs is generally considered a counter-intuitive phenomenon.
+In this paper, our distinctive contribution is to explain the counter-intuitive two-phase phenomenon of MLPs theoretically.

-\section{Double Descent}
+\section{Double descent}

+There are usually two types of double-descent phenomena.
 The model-wise double descent behavior has emerged in many deep learning tasks, which means that as the model size increases, performance first decreases, then increases, and finally decreases \citep{advani2017high, jacot2020implicit, yang2020rethinking, d2020double}.
 Furthermore, some recent studies discussed the existence of the triple descent curve \citep{d2020triple, adlam2020neural}.
-Meanwhile, the double descent behavior also occurs with respect to training epochs \citep{nakkiran2019deep, heckel2020early}, called epoch-wise double descent, \emph{i.e.} as the epoch increases, the testing error first decreases, then increases, and finally decreases.
+Besides, the double descent behavior also occurs with respect to training epochs \citep{nakkiran2019deep, heckel2020early}, called epoch-wise double descent, \emph{i.e.} as the epoch increases, the testing error first decreases, then increases, and finally decreases.
+As Figure 1(d) in the main paper shows, the first and the second stages in the epoch-wise double descent behavior are temporally aligned with the first phase in the aforementioned two-phase phenomenon, where the training loss does not change significantly.